Chapstek/copper-prices-forecast/README.md

 # copper-prices-forecast
-A forecast for copper prices from May 2025 to February 2026
+A forecast for copper prices from March 2025 to May 2025